dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 an alternative DOTS server for a signaling session.
 Such circumstances include but are not limited to:

+* Maximum number of signaling sessions with clients has been reached;

 * Mitigation capacity exhaustion in the Mitigator with which the specific DOTS server is communicating;